Golang-Tanzania/mpesa/README.md

 ## More Examples

+For further details on M-Pesa REST API, please visit https://openapiportal.m-pesa.com/api-documentation.
 Below are more examples on how to make API transactions.

 ### Customer To Business